 Ducks and geese are force-fed cornmeal to make their livers grow up to ten times their natural size in order to produce foie gras.
 This force feeding is known as gavage.
-Force feeding causes a number of injuries: bruising or perforation of the esophagus; hemorrhaging and inflammation of the neck resulting from the repeated insertion of the pipe to the throat; and asphyxia caused by food improperly forced into the trachea.
+Force feeding causes a number of injuries: bruising or perforation of the esophagus; hemorrhaging and inflammation of the neck resulting from the repeated insertion of the pipe to the throat; and asphyxia caused by d improperly forced into the trachea.
 Wounds of the esophagus may subsequently become infected.
 Force feeding also results in numerous illnesses and disease, including hepatic lipidosis, bacterial and fungal infections, malnourishment, and lameness.
 For these reasons, mortality rates for force-feed ducks are 10 to 20 times higher than those for non-force fed ducks.
 Behavioral evidence shows that ducks and geese experience fear, as well as acute and chronic stress from the multiple daily force feedings and the pain associated with them.

 Hundreds of restaurants around the world have stopped serving foie gras because of its inherent cruelty.
 Nationwide retailers such as Whole Foods, Costco.com and Aramark have also banned the sale of foie gras.
 Internationally, the foie gras ban has expanded fast as general animal welfare laws have been interpreted to prohibit the practice.
 Countries that banned force feeding of ducks and geese include Argentina, Austria, Czech Republic, Denmark, Finland, Germany, Italy, Norway, Luxembourg, Norway, Poland, Turkey, Holland, Israel, Switzerland and the UK.